 How Can I Prepare My New Florida Home For Hurricane Season?

-Installing hurricane shutters on windows and doors can significantly reduce potential damage caused by high winds and flying debris, while elevating appliances above base flood elevation levels or utilizing sandbags around vulnerable areas contribute to effective flood prevention strategies.
+Installing hurricane shutters on windows and doors can significantly reduce potential damage caused by high winds and flying debris.
+At the same time, elevating appliances above base flood elevation levels or utilizing sandbags around vulnerable areas contributes to effective flood prevention strategies.

 As part of a comprehensive approach to safeguarding one's home against hurricanes in the Sunshine State, additional considerations include reinforcing roof structures with hurricane straps, selecting impact-resistant glass for windows and doors, trimming trees regularly to minimize risks from falling branches, establishing an emergency communication plan among family members, as well as assembling essential supplies in the event evacuation becomes necessary.